bitcoincashorg/bitcoincash.org/spec/uahf-technical-spec.md

 ### REQ-6-1 (disallow special OP_RETURN-marked transactions with sunset clause)

-Once the fork has activated, transactions containing an OP_RETURN output with a specific magic data value shall be considered invalid until block 530,000 inclusive.
+Once the fork has activated, transactions containing an OP_RETURN output with a specific magic data value of

+    Bitcoin: A Peer-to-Peer Electronic Cash System

+(46 characters, including the single spaces separating the words, and without any terminating null character) shall be considered invalid until block 530,000 inclusive.

 RATIONALE: To give users on the legacy chain (or other fork chains)